jonahsandersgaming/mee6/README.md

 `cd ~ && nano .bashrc`

-Press Control-V to go to the end of the document (don't remove anything), and paste in these variables.
+Press Control-V to go to the end of the document (don't remove anything), and **paste in these variables**.
 Save and exit.
 (To exit, press Control-X, then Y then Enter.)

 # Website Config

-We need to proxy behing nginx to access the site from a mobile device (where browsers don't allow `localhost` links).
+We need to proxy behing nginx to access the site from a mobile device (where browsers cannot access something thats only avaliable to that machine).
 To do so, we need to edit the nginx config file included in the `nginx` package, which you either installed manually or with the installer.

 First remove the default enabled sites on nginx: